-Boost Your Immune System and Stay Healthy and Strong During Covid-19
+Boost Your Immune System by Eating Healthy During Covid-19

 What Else Can You Do?

 In our Nourishing Generations classes, our participants learn that eating healthy is the best defense against getting sick.
 Our recipes include an abundance of colorful plant foods to complement the healthy protein and fat in a complete meal.
 One of our most popular classes is the Rainbow Class where children brainstorm foods from all the colors of the rainbow and make colorful wraps and fruit kebabs.

 Be hydrated To ensure healthy mucus membranes with immune enhancing secretory IgA -the 1st line of defense against incoming viruses.
 Have a big glass of water upon waking.
 Add a little juice from a fresh lemon for immune enhancing vitamin C and virus fighting limonene.
 Try for 6 glasses of liquids/ day-filtered water, herb tea, small amounts of juice.

 Eat healthy An abundance and diversity of veggies, fruit and other plant foods.
 They are rich in immune boosting Vitamin C and bioflavonoids such as the potent anti-viral quercetin as well as immune strengthening Vitamin A and assortment of antioxidants and disease fighting plant nutrients.
 Limit or eliminate processed foods (foods with chemicals, artificial dyes, sweeteners, sugars), they do not provide nutrients, in fact, they take away or steal nutrients from us - our NG kids call these “nutrition bandits!”

 Avoid sugar It lowers your immune system.
 Fresh fruit with natural sugar is ok.
 Fruit is rich in vitamins and nutrients that help our immune system fight viruses.